shitalparmar443/all-in-one-link-shortener/readme.txt

 = How do I create a short link? =
 Use the plugin settings page or the shortcode `[aiols_shortlink id="123"]`.

 = Does it support third-party services? =
-Yes, Bitly, TinyURL, and Rebrandly are supported.
+Yes, Bitly, TinyURL, Rebrandly, cutt.ly, t.ly are supported.
 API keys are required.
-WordPress permalinks do not require keys.
+WordPress permalinks and is.gd do not require keys.

 = What data is sent? =
 Only the **post/page URL** is sent.
 No personal data or post titles are transmitted.